maliput/maliput_documentation/docs/getting_started.rst

 Loading a TrafficLightBook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-`maliput`_ provides a base implementation of the `maliput::api::rules::TrafficLightBook`_, which can be used for adding `TrafficLight`s to the book.
+`maliput`_ provides a base implementation of the `maliput::api::rules::TrafficLightBook`_, which can be used for adding `maliput::api::rules::TrafficLight`_ s to the book.
 However, the most convenient way of populating this book is to load it via YAML file by using the `maliput::LoadTrafficLightBookFromFile`_ method.

 As example, we will use the `maliput_malidrive`_ backend, which fully supports `maliput`_'s API.